cacophony-wj/servitium/README.md

 For more information about me, as well as ways to show your appreciation for my work, visit https://cacophony.me

-My _Licentia_ related email is cacophony-wj@outlook.com.
+My _Servitium_ related email is cacophony-wj@outlook.com.